hidden9090/SCREENCONNECT-VIRUS-RAT-NEWSCREENCONNECT-UPDATED-EV-CERTIFICATE-OF-SCREENCONNECT-NEWRAT/README.md

-SCREEN CONNECT FOR SALE     :-  FREE DEMO AVAILABLE
+OUR EV CERTIFICATE IS WORKING GOOD TAKE DEMO IF ANY SERIOUS BUYER SCREEN CONNECT FOR SALE

 It's cracked version so It'll never detect nor suspend also no need to encrypt it .